Skip to content

 Our appearance is a major component of our social and personal identity.
 Human appearance is multi-faceted, with many different aspects such as skin colour, facial shape, body height, and so on.
 Unfortunately, some aspects of our appearance have also been the subject of societal misunderstandings, including discrimination and racism.

-Underlying all this are mammoth efforts in generating data and analysing it with various statistical techniques.
-The student will be working as part of a research team to work with a small dataset to investigate a specific aspect of the diversity of our appearance and its connection with diverse ethnicities and genetics.
-The immediate goal is to produce a research output, but the broader goal is to have a better understanding of the delicate issues around this area, and to support the student in their own journey in public engagement on human diversity and fighting against discrimination.
-It will be a useful experience for someone planning to do further study in biomedical or bioethics fields.
+The student will be working as part of a research team to work with a dataset to investigate a specific aspect of the diversity of our appearance and its representation through AI models.
+The immediate goal is to produce a research output, but the broader goal is to have a better understanding of the latest research and delicate issues around this area, and to support the student in their own journey in academic research and public engagement.
+It will be a useful experience for someone planning to do further study in applied statistics, AI and machine learning, or biomedical fields.

 Prerequisite knowledge